 Ultrasound – Obstetric – Up to 25 weeks pregnant

 For women who are 26 weeks pregnant or further along, no special preparation is necessary.

 Do not use any powders, talcs, sprays, or deodorants on breast and underarm area.
 Please try to obtain your previous mammogram films and reports.
 Bring them with you at the time of your appointment.

 Do not take calcium supplements 24 hours before the scan.
 If you have had any x-rays using contrast such as barium, IV contrast, or any nuclear medicine studies, please wait one week before having a DXA scan.
 If you have any of those tests scheduled for the same day as your DXA scan, the DXA must be performed first.

 Do not eat or drink anything after 10 p.m. the evening before the examination.
 This includes chewing gum.

 Barium Enema or Air Contrast Enema

-You will need to buy a Fleets preparation kit #2 at your local pharmacy.
-Follow instructions for the 24-hour preparation.
+Specific preparation information will be given to you when your appointment is scheduled.
+Study times vary in length.
 For children under 12, procedures using contrast, or for those with a colostomy, please call for specific preparation.

 You should eat a light supper the day before the procedure.
 Adults should take two Dulcolax tablets at 6 p.m. the night before the procedure.
 You are permitted to have as much liquid as you would like, but no solids are allowed after supper.
 You may have juice, coffee, tea, or milk for breakfast the day of the procedure.
 For children under 12, please call for laxative instructions.
 Infants may eat as usual.
 If your appointment is scheduled for after 1 p.m., you may eat an early, light breakfast.
 Take medicine as you normally would.